Why Forklift Load Limits Matter

 • Mast Tilt & Type – Some plates show how lifting angle affects capacity

-Even a small change—like switching forks or adding a side-shifter—can reduce the safe weight limit.
+Even a small change like switching forks or adding a side-shifter can reduce the safe weight limit.
 Always check the updated plate after modifications.

 Center of Gravity and Stability

-Every forklift has a center of gravity—the balance point where the weight of the machine and its load meet.
+Every forklift has a center of gravity the balance point where the weight of the machine and its load meet.
 As the forks rise or the load shifts forward, that balance moves.
 If it moves too far, the machine becomes unstable.

-Forklifts are designed around a “stability triangle.”
+Forklift stability triangle explained: This design ensures the forklift center of gravity stays within the wheelbase during material handling safety tasks.
 Imagine a triangle drawn between the two front wheels and the center of the rear axle.
 The center of gravity must stay inside this triangle during all lifting and turning operations.

 Off-center loads, high lifts, or sharp turns shift the balance point outside the triangle.
-That’s when tipping happens—fast and with little warning.
+That’s when tipping happens fast and with little warning.

 Fact Box: A forklift’s center of gravity must stay within the triangle base or it becomes unstable.